pbrisson85/runReportsOnPrem/README.md

 ### To do.

+- IS COALESCE, 'NO VALUE' being handled correctly in the kpi queries? wondering this while doing get weeks on hand.

 - When right clicking for slice make sure the trend cannot show as sales order if in trend by year mode
 - Since there is no total column in YTD trend there is no place to right click for a slice!!!